garbados/jepsen-couchdb/readme.md

 ## Raising Hell: Updates

 This was my first ops-style project, and coming from a dev background, I found it illuminating.
 Vanilla CouchDB performed better than I'd expected, but so much of that depended on design patterns.
-If I'd thrown updates into the mix, this would have been a shitshow.
+If I'd thrown updates into the mix, this would have been a trainwreck.

 But... that's what you came to see, isn't it?
-Run `python test.py shitshow shitshow part_network`:
+Run `python test.py trainwreck trainwreck part_network`:

     Reset.
     Synced.